Anandkumar3009/Touchless-HCI-for-Media-Control-Using-Hand-Gestures-on-NVIDIA-Jetson-Nano/README.md

 # Model Training

-Training is performed offline on laptop for computational efficiency.
+Training is performed offline on PC for computational efficiency.

 ### Models Used: